Cold injury residuals

 A 10% rating requires: Arthralgia or other pain, numbness, or cold sensitivity.
 A 30% rating requires: Arthralgia or other pain, numbness, or cold sensitivity plus two or more of the following: Tissue loss, nail abnormalities, color changes, locally impaired sensation, hyperhidrosis, anhydrosis, X-ray abnormalities (osteoporosis, subarticular punched-out lesions, or osteoarthritis), atrophy or fibrosis of the affected musculature, flexion or extension deformity of distal joints, volar fat pad loss in fingers or toes, avascular necrosis of bone, chronic ulceration, carpal or tarsal tunnel syndrome.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Cold injury residuals?
+What evidence supports a higher rating for Cold injury residuals?

-What is the C&P exam like for Cold injury residuals?
+What happens at the C&P exam for Cold injury residuals?

 Get a Personalized Rating Analysis